d-bl/GroundForge-help/docs/transform/spider/index.md

 ### Step 2.4

 Adjust the pattern size by filling in columns and rows in the “swatch size”-panel.

+The definition-phase is now finished.

 ## Phase 3: Fill in stitches